marycolleengrace/TipCalculatorPreworkv3.0/TipCalculatorPreworkv3.0/README.md

 - [ ] Font size can be changed
 - [ ] Color Theme can be changed
 - [ ] Switch between Dark Mode and Light Mode
-- [ ] Remembers the bill amount across app restarts.
-After an extended period of time, clears the state.
-This was implemented with the Spotlight app.
-If ywe return there a minute later, it shows our most recent search and if you return 10 minutes later, it defaults to blank.
-- [ ] Uses locale specific currency and currency thousands separator
-- [ ] The keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
+- [ ] Remembers the total bill amount in the spotlight search
 - [ ] Copy of the total email can be sent to self or a friend